The Theology of the Body Institute

 and Study the Thought of Pope St John Paul II

-Pontifex University recommends all ToBI courses to you for personal enrichment, and we are excited to announce that we will now recognize up to four courses taught by the Institute for credit, which collectively will create a concentration in the Theology of the Body for our Master of Sacred Arts program.
-Students can earn 2 credits in good standing for each week-long Certification course completed, up to a maximum of 8 credits.
+In addition to the Master of Arts in the Theology of the Body and the New Evangelization, Pontifex University will recognize up to four courses taught by the Institute to create a concentration in the Theology of the Body for our Master of Sacred Arts program.
+Students can earn 2 credits for each week-long Certification course completed, up to a maximum of 8 credits.
 These courses are:

 - Theology of the Body and Art - The Way of Beauty .